French ship Illustre (1781): War of American Independence

-On 11 December 1781, Bussy-Castelnau departed Cadiz with a squadron comprising the 64-gun and Illustre, under Bruyères-Chalabre, escorting three transports, to make his junction at Tenerife with another squadron under Guichen. the next day, they encountered a British squadron under Kempenfelt.
+On 11 December 1781, Bussy-Castelnau departed Cádiz with a squadron comprising the 64-gun and Illustre, under Bruyères-Chalabre, escorting three transports, to make his junction at Tenerife with another squadron under Guichen. the next day, they encountered a British squadron under Kempenfelt.
 In the subsequent Second Battle of Ushant, most of the French transports were captured by the British, except Marquis de Castries and Neptune-Royal, which reached Sainte-Croix carrying siege artillery and an artillery company.

 Bussy sailed on towards the Indian Ocean, arriving to Table Bay in early April.
 He landed his troops to reinforce the Dutch Cape Colony against a possible British attack, and on 2 May 1782 he sailed to Isle de France (Mauritius), where Saint-Michel and Illustre arrived on 31, the transports following a few days later.
 Informed that Thomas d'Estienne d'Orves had left the island on 7 December 1781 with his squadron to attack Trincomalee, Bussy decided to attach the 40-gun frigate to his squadron, as well as 800 men from the garrison which he embarked on 9 transports, and go reinforce him.